TritonDataCenter/rfd/rfd/0067/README.md

 - data in any core zone with a delegate dataset:
     - cloudapi: plugin docs suggest putting them here
     - amonredis: meh, only live alarms are stored here
-    - redis: Q: Is anything still using this?
     - ca: ???
     - imgapi: Q: fully handled above?
     - manatee: Q: fully handled above?